 Keenan Recycling: tackling food waste for a greener future

 Established in 2001, Keenan Recycling has grown from a garden waste composting business based near Aberdeen to become the UK’s largest organic waste management company.
 Its sustainable food waste management service includes an integrated approach to collecting food waste and turning it into green energy through its innovative processing facility in Scotland.
-Keenan Recycling has won numerous awards for its operating model, which views waste as a resource, and utilises food waste from businesses across the UK to create valuable biofuels, in a successful example of a truly circular economy approach.
+Keenan Recycling has won numerous awards for its operating model, which views waste as a resource.
+Each year, the company recycles around 100,000 tonnes of garden and food waste which is then transformed into compost that is used by farmers to improve their soil.
+Additionally, food waste is used to create valuable biofuels which are turned into green electricity, in a successful example of a truly circular economy approach.

 Keenan Recycling became a member of Business in the Community (BITC) in 2019 and has taken a proactive role in joining key BITC initiatives while providing advice, support, and new opportunities to other members of the network.
 It swiftly signed BITC’s Waste to Wealth commitment, which aims to double the UK’s resource productivity and eliminate avoidable waste by 2030.
 On signing the pledge Grant Keenan, Managing Director, said “Tackling climate change by accelerating our journey to net zero means that sustainability has moved much higher up the agenda in boardrooms across the country.
 We are proud to support the Waste to Wealth initiative and would encourage any business interested in becoming more sustainable with their waste to sign up.”